LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 isolated from a variety of hosts 1996 - 2005 across sample locations.

-## Loading script "h5n1" to LPhy Studio
+## Loading the script "h5n1" to LPhy Studio

 {% include_relative templates/lphy-studio-intro.md script='h5n1'%}